Pradyumn-30/Disaster_Model/README.md

 # Disaster_Model
-Data was downloaded from kaggle
+Data is downloaded from a kaggle competetion.
+The code is written in Python3.
+The notebooks aims at extracting the tweets which are talking about either natural or man made disaster and then doing sentimental analysis by making a word cloud and analyzing it and suggesting certain measures.